Protein Shakes for Teenage Athletes: 7 Ways to Add Protein

 How Much Protein?

-In determining how much protein to include in a teenage athlete’s shake, it is important to understand that protein recommendations for athletes are typically based upon their body weight.
-In addition, athletes are encouraged to spread their protein intake throughout the day with several meals and snacks.
+Protein recommendations for athletes are typically based upon the athlete’s body weight.
+In addition, to get the most benefit from protein, athletes are encouraged to spread their protein intake throughout the day with several meals and snacks (1).

 7 Ways to Add Protein to a Teenage Athlete’s Shake